-Enabling auditing on a project increases the time taken for most actions such as insertions, changes and deletions of objects and changes to properties of elements, connectors and diagrams including moving objects in diagrams.
-When auditing is initially enabled the time required to write to the audit logs will be almost unperceivable but as the logs grow in size the log write time will become longer and may cause some frustration to you or you colleagues making whose man focus is creating useful models.
-Fortunately there are some simple housekeeping and administration procedures that can reduce this time typically performed by a librarian or administrator..
+Enabling auditing on a project increases the time taken for many actions, such as insertion, change and deletion of objects and changes to properties of elements, connectors and diagrams, including moving objects in diagrams.
+When auditing is initially enabled, the time required to write to the audit logs will be almost imperceptible, but as the logs grow in size the log write time will become longer and could cause some frustration to you or your colleagues, whose main focus is creating useful models.
+Fortunately there are some simple housekeeping and administration procedures that can reduce this time, typically performed by a Librarian or Administrator.